 After the examination, the student should complete a "Program Transfer Request Form" (fill in the top section only).
-These forms can be printed from the Graduate Student Handbook section under Resources on the MBP website (http://medbio.utoronto.ca/content/graduate-student-handbook) and should be returned to Annette or Donna.
+These forms can be printed from the Graduate Student Handbook section of the MBP website (http://medbio.utoronto.ca/forms) and should be returned to Annette or Donna.
 This transfer request form will transfer the courses taken during the MSc to the PhD program.
 Students will be transferred into the second year of the PhD program.
-The stipend increase is effective from the date of the successful reclassification examination. ii) Continue in MSc program iii) Adjourn
+The stipend increase is effective from the date of the successful reclassification examination.

+ii) Continue in MSc program